BaksiLi/CS-Hypomnema/Statement.md

 About learning
 ---
-This article is ought to be more private than the [main article]((https://github.com/BaksiLi/CS-Hypomnema/tree/master/README.md), a bit like a discussion but less formal.
-I decided to put some writings here because I didn't want to let them overstaff the collection.
+This article is ought to be more private than the [main article](https://github.com/BaksiLi/CS-Hypomnema/tree/master/README.md), a bit like a discussion but less formal.
+I decided to put some writings here because I didn't want to let them overstuff the collection.
 Since, as you may already noticed, I am a talkative person.

 # Why bother to collect notes?
 I initially created this repository for storing some of the notes from finished online courses and university lectures.